-The Chinese Patent Office, CNIPA, has recently issued draft amendments to the Patent Examination Guidelines to address data supplementation concerns in an effort to meet China's obligations under Article 1.10.1 of the Phase One Agreement, which provides that "China shall permit pharmaceutical patent applicants to rely on supplemental data to satisfy requirements for patentability, including sufficiency of disclosure and inventive step."
-The Draft Amendments address some concerns; however, there are still several concerns around how data supplementation rules will be implemented.
+The Chinese Patent Office, CNIPA, issued in December 2020 draft amendments to the Patent Examination Guidelines to address data supplementation concerns in an effort to meet China's obligations under Article 1.10.1 of the Phase One Agreement, which provides that "China shall permit pharmaceutical patent applicants to rely on supplemental data to satisfy requirements for patentability, including sufficiency of disclosure and inventive step."
+The Amendments, which took effect in January 2021, address some concerns around the examination of supplementary data for meeting the requirement of sufficient disclosure; however, there are still several issues around how data supplementation rules will be implemented.
 BIO encourages USTR to monitor developments to ensure China upholds commitments from the Phase One Agreement.